-- Prior to a beneficiary certificate trigger event\, JHF pays the principal and interest with its credit capability, and when a beneficiary certificate trigger event occurs, the MBS is no longer a Zaito Agency Bond but converted to a beneficiary certificate. - The risk weight under the Basel Capital Accords is 10% by the standard credit risk method. - \ Beneficiary certificate trigger events - 1.
-The successor of JHF Monthly MBS obligation is not determined by the act, and the dissolution of JHF is enforced by the act and JHF is dissolved by this act. - An act is enacted to designate as the successor of JHF Monthly MBS obligation a joint stock corporation (kabusiki kaisha) or a legal entity to which application of the Corporate Reorganization Act or other similar bankruptcy proceedings is legally permitted, and JHF is dissolved by such act.
-An act is enacted to designate as JHF Monthly MBS obligor a joint stock corporation or a legal entity to which application of the Corporate Reorganized to designate as JHF Monthly MBS obligor a joint stock corporation or a legal entity to which application of the Corporate Reorganized to designate as JHF Monthly MBS obligor a joint stock corporation or a legal entity to which application of the Corporate Reorganized to design a stock corporation or a legal entity to which application of the Corporate Reorganized to design a stock corporation or a legal entity to which application of the Corporate Reorganized to design a stock corporate Reo - nization Act or other similar bankruptcy proceedings is legally permitted, and JHF MBS obligor becomes such legal entity. - 4.
+- Prior to a beneficiary certificate trigger event, JHF pays the principal and interest with its credit capability, and when a beneficiary certificate trigger event occurs, the MBS is no longer a Zaito Agency Bond but converted to a beneficiary certificate. - The risk weight under the Basel Capital Accords is 10% by the standard credit risk method. - Beneficiary certificate trigger events - 1.
+The successor of JHF Monthly MBS obligation is not determined by the act, and the dissolution of JHF is enforced by the act and JHF is dissolved by this act. - 2.
+An act is enacted to designate as the successor of JHF Monthly MBS obligation a joint stock corporation (kabusiki kaisha) or a legal entity to which application of the Corporate Reorganization Act or other similar bankruptcy proceedings is legally permitted, and JHF is dissolved by such act. - 3.
+An act is enacted to designate as JHF Monthly MBS obligor a joint stock corporation or a legal entity to which application of the Corporate Reorganization Act or other similar bankruptcy proceedings is legally permitted, and JHF MBS obligor becomes such legal entity. - 4.
 JHF fails to fulfill its payment obligation under JHF Monthly MBS or other bond issued or assumed by JHF on the day such obligation is due and such condition is not cured within 7 days.